 Ordinary paternity pay

-A the discretion of Eduservv, employees can take a reasonable amount of paid time off to deal with certain prescribed emergencies involving certain dependants.
+At the discretion of Eduserv, employees can take a reasonable amount of paid time off to deal with certain prescribed emergencies involving certain dependants.
 Time off for dependants can be taken, for example, if a dependant falls ill or is injured, or if care arrangements break down.
 A dependant is the child (including adopted child), husband, wife or parent of the employee.
 It also includes someone who lives in the same household as the employee, and someone who reasonably relies on the employee, such as an elderly relative.

 There is no legal definition of what would be a reasonable amount of time off but the time taken must be necessary and reasonable in the particular circumstances.
 This is typically one or two days to put other arrangements in place.

 Employees should inform their line manager as soon as possible of the reason for the absence and expected duration.

 Eduserv will not unreasonably refuse an employee the time off.
 Eduserv also will not subject an employee to a disadvantage or dismiss an employee for a reason connected with taking time off for dependants.

 If you have 26 weeks’ continuous service, you can make a statutory application for flexible working.
 Further information, including the rules and procedure to be followed, can be found on https://www.gov.uk/flexible-working/overview

 You may also apply to be a home worker.
 In both cases, we will be asking you to demonstrate in your application how any impact on service and your team will be mitigated, before a decision will be made.

 Both flexible working and home working would normally be considered a permanent contractual change, if agreed.